OPTEL details the law on the security of the drug supply chain

 Drug counterfeiting is a long-standing global problem.
 According to the PSI (Pharmaceutical Technology Institute), cases of drug counterfeiting, theft, and illegal diversion rose to an all-time high of 4,405 worldwide in 2019, twice the number reported in 2014.
 North America saw the largest number of seizures (1,750) due to counterfeit drugs in the year, followed by Asia.

 To combat this growing problem and to reinforce the security of the drug distribution chain, the FDA introduced the Drug Supply Chain Security Act (DSCSA).
 Signed by then President Obama, the law follows a 10-year, phased implementation plan with yearly compliance deadlines.
 Some costly and challenging deadlines are already behind us.
-However, the law comes into effect in November 2023 and violations being sanctioned as of November 2024.
+FDA grants exemption to connected Trading Partners.
+This exemption applies to products handled by eligible trading partners: those who have either successfully established or made documented efforts to establish data connections with their immediate trading partners but continue to encounter challenges in exchanging data.
+The new deadline for Manufacturers and Repackagers is set for May 27,2025.

 If you’re part in the pharmaceutical industry, an understanding of this critical law and its implications is essential to gauge your organization’s DSCSA readiness.
 Below we present a complete guide to the DSCSA, crucial timelines, and the mandated requirements.